-If you’re thinking about getting your Virginia real estate license, you probably have one big question: How much money do real estate agents make in Virginia?
+If you’re thinking about getting your Virginia real estate license, you probably have one big question: How much do real estate agents make in Virginia?

 A Lot Depends on Where You Are